Nebraska

 • Leave firewood at home when you camp; buy or collect firewood on site when permitted

-Additionally, the entry of walnut wood into Nebraska from other states is legally restricted to prevent the introduction of thousand cankers disease.
-Other states also have quarantines in place to prevent the further spread of tree pests like sudden oak death, spongy moth, and Asian longhorned beetle which makes it illegal to bring firewood into Nebraska from many out-of-state sources.
+Nebraska regulates the entry of walnut firewood from out-of-state sources to prevent the introduction of thousand cankers disease.
+Additionally, many states regulate firewood movement to prevent the spread of tree pests like sudden oak death, spongy moth, and Asian longhorned beetle; this means that bringing any uncertified firewood into Nebraska is poses a risk to forest health – and may even be breaking the law depending on where it comes from.

-The highly destructive emerald ash borer is present in southeastern Nebraska; those traveling from Otoe, Lancaster, Saunders, Douglas, Sarpy, Cass, Washington and Dodge counties should take extra care to avoid moving firewood to prevent further spread of this destructive beetle.
+The highly destructive emerald ash borer is present in some areas of Nebraska; those traveling from counties with known infestations should take extra care to prevent further spread of this destructive beetle by NOT moving firewood.

-Ultimately, the best firewood options in Nebraska are to Buy It Where You Burn It or purchase firewood that is certified, heat-treated.
+Ultimately, the best firewood options in Nebraska are to Buy It Where You Burn It or purchase firewood that is certified as heat-treated to kill any lingering pests.

 Nebraska Web Resources: